 - You work for a private employer that has fewer than 500 employees total at all of its locations within the U.S. at the time of your leave, counting temporary employees.
 This includes employers that are franchises, non-profits, and religious organizations; OR

 - You are an employee of a governmental entity; however, some federal government employees are excluded from this type of leave because they are covered under different provisions of the regular FMLA rules.

-Exclusions: Employers of health care providers or emergency responders may elect to exclude such employees from EFMLA leave, and employers with fewer than 50 employees may opt out of providing EFMLA leave if providing it would jeopardize the viability of their business.
+Exclusions: Employers of most types of health care providers or emergency responders may elect to exclude such employees from EFMLA leave, and employers with fewer than 50 employees may opt out of providing EFMLA leave if providing it would jeopardize the viability of their business.

 If the child’s school is offering only remote programs on all or some days, then the school is viewed as closed for purposes of EFMLA leave on those remote-only days.
 If your child is over age 14, you should be ready to explain in writing the special circumstances that require you to provide care.
-You may be required to take any other available leave that your employer offers before using the EFMLA Leave, such as vacation, sick time, PTO, or personal leave.
+You may be required to take any other available leave that your employer offers before using the EFMLA Leave, such as vacation, sick time, PTO, or personal leave, and you will need your employer’s permission to take intermittent leave.
 You have a right to be restored to your original position once you return from leave, unless the employer has less than 25 employees and your position no longer exists due to changed economic conditions or changes in the employer’s operations.
 However, the employer must make reasonable efforts to restore you to an equivalent position for up to one year.

 OTHER FAMILY & MEDICAL LEAVE